OkaSroka/10xDevsFinalProject/.ai/api-plan.md

 - **POST `/flashcards`**

   - **Description**: Create one or more flashcards (manually or from AI generation).
+  - **Limits**: Up to 50 flashcards can be submitted per request; batches beyond this size are rejected with `400 Bad Request`.
   - **Request JSON**:
     ```json
     {